lkuper/CSE232-2020-10/course-overview.md

 During the last ten minutes of class:

-  * **Ambassadors** will gather in a breakout room with Lindsey and discuss how the how they think the day went, how they think the pacing went, what they are looking forward to, any worries they might have about the class, and so on.
+  * **Ambassadors** will gather in a breakout room with Lindsey and discuss how they think the day went, how they think the pacing went, what they are looking forward to, any worries they might have about the class, and so on.
-  * **Managers** will update the role spreadsheet to list the role that each member of the class played.
-They will then create an [issue on the course GitHub repository](https://github.com/lkuper/CSE232-2020-10/issues) for Lindsey to follow up on the scribes' discussion summary once it is complete, @-mention all the scribes in the issue description, and assign the issue to Lindsey.
+  * **Managers** will update the _role spreadsheet_ (link to be distributed privately) to list the role that each member of their small group played.
+They will then create an [issue on the course GitHub repository](https://github.com/lkuper/CSE232-2020-10/issues) for Lindsey to follow up on the scribes' class discussion summary once it is complete, @-mention all the scribes in the issue description, and assign the issue to Lindsey.
-  * **Scribes** will gather to start their write-up of the class discussion on the [course GitHub wiki](https://github.com/lkuper/CSE232-2020-10/wiki), to be finished by at most a week from the day the in-class discussion took place.
+  * **Scribes** will gather to start writing a _class discussion summary_ on the [course GitHub wiki](https://github.com/lkuper/CSE232-2020-10/wiki), to be finished by at most a week from the day the in-class discussion took place.
 You may update the wiki either through the web interface, or by [cloning the wiki locally](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/adding-or-editing-wiki-pages#adding-or-editing-wiki-pages-locally).
 I recommend doing the latter, especially if you're not particularly familiar with using git or GitHub, since it's a good idea to become comfortable with these tools.

 ## Grading